mathieuhuet/IoT-Battery-Monitoring/README.md

 ![](client/public/emc.jpg)

 You can view the live state of the battery and also keep track of the past data to monitor the batteries behavior.
-You can compare your equipments between each other to test performance.
+You can compare your equipments between each other to monitor their performances.

 [Website with more details about the app](http://mathieuhuet.com/battery_monitoring/)